WinVector/Examples/LogisticOmit/logistic_omit.md

 )
 ```

-`omitted_frame` is `data.frame` with a single variable called `omitted`,
+`omitted_frame` is a `data.frame` with a single variable called
-and an example weight called `wt`.
+`omitted`, and an example weight called `wt`.

-For our first example we take the cross-product of there data frames to
+For our first example we take the cross-product of these data frames to
 get every combination of variable values, and their relative proportions
 (or weights) in the joined data frame.